EmumbaOrg/docs-retail-solution-accelerator/docs/05-Adding-a-New-Agent/08-running-multi-agent-flow.md

 ---

-After the processing completes, you should see the summary of reviews in the personalized section, similar to the example below:
+After processing, observe the summary of reviews in the personalized section, similar to the example below:

 ![Reviews Summary in Personalized Section.](../img/personalized-section-with-reviews-agent-response.png)

 ---

-To further confirm that the Reviews Agent was executed, check the workflow debug flow diagram in the side panel.
-You should see the Reviews Agent as part of the flow, indicating it was triggered and contributed to the response:
+To further confirm that the Reviews Agent was executed, review the workflow debug flow diagram in the side panel.
+Notice how the Reviews Agent appears as part of the flow, indicating it was triggered and contributed to the response:

 ![Workflow Debug Flow Diagram.](../img/reviews-agent-in-debug-flow-diagram.png)

 ---

-Congratulations! 🎉 You've successfully run and verified your multi-agent workflow with the Reviews Agent.
-This is a crucial skill for building, testing, and debugging intelligent agent systems in real-world applications.
+By reviewing this workflow, you gain insight into building, testing, and debugging intelligent agent systems in real-world applications.